BrainbaseHQ/solution_take_home/README.md

 ## Deliverable

-Either a new github repo, or a zip file containing the entire codebase with instructions on how to run it locally.
-After submission, the brainbase team should be able to run the code locally and chat with the agent, without any additional setup.
+Either a new github repo or a zip file containing the entire codebase with instructions on how to run it locally.
+After submission, the brainbase team should be able to run the code locally and chat with the agent, without any additional setup. **Please do not make a PR into this codebase or fork the codebase **

 ## Notes: